Privacy notice – Planning

 Historical planning applications

-Any paper copies, if one exists, of historical planning applications will be redacted to remove any personal information before these can be viewed in the Planning Information Office.
-Please ring 020 8314 7400 to book an appointment to view the paper file.
+Any paper copies, if one exists, of historical planning applications will be redacted to remove any personal information before these can be viewed in our office or emailed to the requester.
+Please email email@example.com to book an appointment to view the paper file.

 We are obliged by law to make some information provided to us available on planning registers.
 These are a permanent record of our planning decisions that form part of the planning history of a site, along with other facts that form part of the land search.